BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/Blender_to_glTF.md

 It should be compatible with Blender 2.79b, but you may also note that the old exporter is [still available](https://github.com/KhronosGroup/glTF-Blender-Exporter) ([old documentation](https://github.com/KhronosGroup/glTF-Blender-Exporter/blob/master/docs/user.md)).

-Axys conventions aren't the same between Blender,Babylon.js (left handed) & glTF (right handed), so you can see below a conversion table to help you about coordinates.
+Axis conventions aren't the same between Blender,Babylon.js (left handed) & glTF (right handed), so you can see below a conversion table to help you about coordinates.

 To help transforming, note that theBabylon.js loader will automatically set glTF assets as children of an object:

 - named `__root__`
-- rotated by default to 180° on Y axys
+- rotated by default to 180° on Y axis
 - scaled on Z by -1

 | Blender asset position | Babylon.js asset absolutePosition |